Abolish the BitLicense

 Bitcoin is the first Intangible Commodity of the Internet.

-In February 2018, some senators organized a round table to gain insight on the logistics and organization of cryptocurrency; its regulation through the BitLicense in the state of New York, other states and on a federal level; and the current marketplace in which it thrives and becomes problematic for consumers
+In February 2018, a group of senators organized a round table to gain insight into the logistics and organization of cryptocurrency; its regulation through BitLicense in the state of New York, other states and on a federal level; and the current marketplace in which it thrives and becomes problematic for consumers.

-My lawsuit against the NYDFSWhen the final rules was published, I sued the New York State of Financial Services.
+When the final rule was published, I sued the New York State of Financial Services.
 The decision is currently being appealed.
 For more information on the lawsuit: https://Article78AgainstNYDFS.com

 That journey led me to get involved in the political process from the ground up.
-Five years later, Governor Cuomo finally has on his desk the bill that NYDFS should have asked in the first place.
+Five years later, Governor Cuomo finally has a bill on his desk that NYDFS should have proposed in the first place.
 That is the reason the community needs to call Governor Cuomo to tell him to sign the Digital Currency Study Bill into law.